 A thematic examination of the emergence and triumph of radical leftist or right-wing movements in Russia, Italy, and Germany.
 The intellectual and populist origins of communism, fascism and Nazism, the national and international context of the evolution of these movements, and other related themes will also be studied.
 (It is recommended that HIE/F384, Modern Europe, be taken prior to or coincident with this course.)

-HIE454: War, Peace and Diplomacy: the Foreign Policies of the Great Powers since 1815 (HIF454: La guerre, la paix et la diplomatie: les relations entre les grandes puissances depuis 1815)
+HIE454: War, Peace and Diplomacy: Issues in the Foreign Policies of the Great Powers since 1815 (HIF454: La guerre, la paix et la diplomatie: les grands dossiers des politiques étrangères des grandes puissances depuis 1815)